secretstartups/handbook/job-families/finance/data-analyst/index.html.md

 * Document every action in either issue/MR templates, the [handbook](/handbook/), or READMEs so your learnings turn into repeatable actions and then into automation following the GitLab tradition of [handbook first!](/handbook/handbook-usage/#why-handbook-first)
 * Expand our database with clean data (ready for analysis) by implementing data quality tests while continuously reviewing, optimizing, and refactoring existing data models
 * Craft code that meets our internal standards for style, maintainability, and best practices for a high-scale database environment.
 Maintain and advocate for these standards through code review
-* Provide data modeling expertise to all GitLab teams through code reviews, pairing, and training to help deliver optimal, DRY, and scalable database designs and queries in Snowflake and in Periscope
+* Provide expertise to all GitLab teams through code reviews, pairing, and training to help deliver optimal queries in Snowflake and in Periscope
 * Approve data model changes as a Data Team [Reviewer](/handbook/business-ops/data-team/how-we-work/duties/#reviewer) and [code owner](https://gitlab.com/gitlab-data/analytics/blob/master/CODEOWNERS) for specific database and data model schemas
-* Own the end-to-end process of on-call data triaging from reading Airflow logs, to diagnosing the data issue, and to verifying and implementing a solution with an automated alerting system (ChatOps, etc) as well as providing data support for all GitLab members
-* Contribute to and implement data warehouse and data modeling best practices, keeping reliability, performance, scalability, security, automation, and version control in mind
 * Follow and improve our processes and workflows for maintaining high quality data and reporting while implementing the [DataOps](https://en.wikipedia.org/wiki/DataOps) philosophy in everything you do
 * This position reports to the Manager, Data